Racial hoax: Maria Daly BLM burglary hoax

-Jason Stokes BLM arson

-In August 2016, former firefighter Jason Stokes claimed that the Black Lives Matter movement had set fire to his home and written "lie with pigs, fry like bacon" on the wall in retaliation for his "Blue Lives Matter" banner.
-Police charged Stokes with arson, concluding that he had set the fire himself and written the offending message to cover up the crime, and had also booby-trapped the house to hinder investigation.
-A jury acquitted Stokes on May 15, 2017, agreeing that it was arson but not finding "enough evidence to convict Stokes."

 Sherri Papini disappearance hoax

 Sherri Papini disappeared from her husband and family on November 2, 2016, reportedly while out jogging a mile from her home in Redding, California.
 Papini was 34 years old at the time.
 She reappeared three weeks later on Thanksgiving Day, November 24, claiming that she was freed by her captors at 4:30 that morning still wearing restraints.
 According to Shasta County Sheriff Tom Bosenko, in interviews Papini said she was held by two Hispanic women who took steps to keep their faces hidden from her, either by wearing masks or by keeping Papini's head covered.
 On March 3, 2022, Sherri Papini was arrested by the FBI, accused of lying to federal agents and faking her kidnapping to spend time with her ex-boyfriend away from her husband and family.
+In September 2022 Papini pled guilty to making false statements and was sentenced to 18 months in prison.

 Yasmin Seweid Trump fans subway harassment

-During December 2016, 18-year-old Yasmin Seweid claimed that a group of white men approached her on a New York City subway and stated "Donald Trump!
+In December 2016, Yasmin Seweid, an 18-year-old Muslim woman, claimed that a group of white men approached her on a New York City subway and stated "Donald Trump!
 Donald Trump!
 Fucking terrorist, get out of this country, you don't belong here, terrorist, get out of this country."
 She also claimed one of the men grabbed her bag and broke the strap.
 Seweid later admitted that she lied about the incident because she did not want her strict father to find out that she was out past her curfew drinking alcohol.
-Seweid was arrested and plead guilty to falsely reporting an incident and disorderly conduct.
+Seweid was arrested and pleaded guilty to falsely reporting an incident and disorderly conduct.

-Walker Daugherty illegal immigrant shooting hoax

-In January 2017, hunting guide Walker Daugherty and his client Edwin Roberts were both shot near the Texas-Mexico border.
-Daugherty and his fellow guide, Michael Bryant, told authorities that they were attacked by immigrants who had entered the country illegally and tried to steal an RV.
-All the bullet casings and projectiles found on the scene, however, matched guns belonging to the hunting party.
-Investigation determined that Daugherty shot Roberts and Bryant shot Daugherty.
-A grand jury indicted Bryant and Daugherty on charges of "using deadly conduct by discharging firearms in the direction of others," a felony.
-Roberts and his wife subsequently filed a personal injury lawsuit against Bryant, Daugherty, and their business seeking $1 million in damages for negligence.